laravel/octane/UPGRADE.md

 ### Updating Dependencies

-You should update the following dependencies in your application's composer.json file:
+You should update the following dependency in your application's composer.json file:

 ```diff
 -   "laravel/octane": "^1.5",